 Do Japanese people use “Omae wa mou shindeiru” in their conversation?

-In present time, “No”, Japanese people do not use this phrase in their conversations, but about 30 years ago it was common to say among kids.
+The present time, “No,” Japanese people do not use this phrase in their conversations, but about 30 years ago, it was common to say among kids.
 “Hokuto no ken” is quite an old manga.
-So kids like me said “Omae wa mou shindeiru” in the classroom because it was such a common and popular sentence.
-“Hokuto no ken” was written in the weekly boy’s magazine called “Shonen Jump”.
-During that time, “Shonen Jump” had a lot of interesting manga series such as, Captain Tsubasa, Saint seiya, Dr. Slump Arare chan, Cat’s eye, Kinniku man, and so on.
+Such kids like me said “Omae wa mou shindeiru” in the classroom because it was such a common and popular sentence.
+“Hokuto no ken” was written in the weekly boy’s magazine “Shonen Jump.”
+During that time, “Shonen Jump” had a lot of exciting manga series such as Captain Tsubasa, Saint Seiya, Dr. Slump Arare chan, Cat’s eye, Kinniku man, and so on.

-Even though Hokuto no ken may have not been read by some people due to their dislike towards the manga with too much violence, they would love Shochu because it’s Japanese sake. there are many types of Japanese alcoholic beverages such as Japanese beer, Japanese classical sake, Shochu and so on.
-Shochu is cheaper than the other alcoholic beverages and it wears off by the morning.
-So during company parties, many really like to order Shochu so that they can go to work the next day.
-The way to drink Shochu is to mix it with Umeboshi, which is Japanese pickles or lemon, and crush it with ice in the Shochu, then drink it.
+Even though some people may not have read Hokuto no ken due to their dislike towards the manga with too much violence, they would love Shochu because it’s Japanese sake.
+There are many Japanese alcoholic beverages such as Japanese beer, classical Japanese sake, Shochu, etc. Shochu is cheaper than other alcoholic beverages, and it wears off by the morning.
+So during company parties, many like to order Shochu so they can go to work the next day.
+The way to drink Shochu is to mix it with Umeboshi, Japanese pickles, or lemon, crush it with ice in the Shochu, then drink it.

 The Shochu brand, “Omae wa mou shindeiru”, has the image of Hokuto no ken.
-Some of the bottles have the character of Kenshiro, Yuria, Rao, etc. The strongest last boss, Rao, has a similar special phrase like “Omae wa mou shindeiru” during their battle.
-“Waga shogai ni ippen no kui nashi.”
-Quite hard to memorise when one is not a native japanese speaker.
-This phrase means “My life has no regrets at all.”
-Some Shochu bottle have, “Waga shogai ni ippen no kui nashi.”, written on there too.
-It is one of the two biggest bottles following “Omae wa mou shindeiru.” of Kenshiro.
+Some of the bottles have the characteristics of Kenshiro, Yuria, Rao, etc. The strongest last boss, Rao, has a similar memorable phrase like “Omae wa mou shindeiru” during their battle.
+“Waga shogi ni Pippen no Kui nashi.”
+Quite hard to memorize when one is not a native Japanese speaker.
+This phrase means, “My life has no regrets at all.”
+Some Shochu bottles have “Waga shogai ni ippen no kui nashi.” written on there too.
+It is one of the two most enormous bottles following “Omae wa mou shindeiru.” of Kenshiro.
 The prices are 3,200yen for 1800ml and 1200yen for 900ml excluding tax.